gaurang1123/WebDev-Baceknd-Notes/08_TypeScript/TypeScript.md

 so it is recommanded to use **readonly**. i.e const role: readonly [string, number, boolean] = ["gavu",1,true];
-now we cannot add or remove anything from our tuple
+now we cannot add or remove anything from our tuple.

 ### Objects in typescript
 #### Simple js object
 const User = {